hmrc/test-ppns-multibox/README.md

 # Test API for Push Pull Notification Service Multibox

-An API for testing Push Pull Notification Service Multibox
+An API for testing migration to Push Pull Notification Service Multibox

 ### License